akashjborah97/Graph-Based-Feature-Selection-for-Dimensionality-Reduction/README.md

     - Weights are stored into another list by extracting the upper triangular matrix from the correlation matrix.
 5. # The Graph Based Approach:
    ## Generating the Minimum Spanning Tree(MST) for the Graph using Krushkal's algorithm
       A spanning tree of a graph is a sub graph that is a tree and connects all the vertices without forming a loop.
-Number of vertices is smae as the           original graph.
+Number of vertices is same as the           original graph.
       Method:
       a.
 Sort all the edges in non-decreasing order of their weight.
       b.
 Pick the smallest edge.
 Check if it forms a cycle with the spanning tree formed so far.
 If cycle is not formed include this edge else discard it.